The Milky Way and the Filipino Ethnic Beliefs

 If you look up at the sky during a moonless night, you might see a thin strip of light that is glowing faintly.
 This is the Milky Way.
 It is actually a galaxy that is made of millions upon millions of stars.
 Local communities located along the coasts often refer to it as Binuasay.
 It is based on the Visayan word, buasay, which means paddle.
 This is meant to compare the galaxy with the trail left behind by boats as they travel through water.

 Other water-based communities have their own comparisons.
 The fishermen of Marinduque for example call it Daan ng Arko ni Nowe/ Path of Noah’s Ark.
 That is because to them the Milky Way resembles Noah’s Ark as it sailed through the great flood.
-Surprisingly even some mountain based communities use description that are related to water.
+Surprisingly even some mountain-based communities use descriptions that are related to water.
 The Aetas for example call the Milky Way Daan Pawikan or Sea Turtle’s Path.
 That is because to them the galaxy resembles the track left by sea turtles as they crawl on the beaches.